Read the resources we produce on the Port of Melbourne's compliance with pricing regulations.

 Our role

-Each year, the Port of Melbourne must submit a tariff compliance statement to us.
-The port’s statements outline how it has demonstrated compliance with a pricing order (legislation that regulates how the port sets its prices).
+The Port of Melbourne must submit a tariff compliance statement to us annually outlining how it has demonstrated compliance with a pricing order (legislation that regulates how the Port of Melbourne sets its prices).
 Every five years we are required to assess whether there has been any significant and sustained non-compliance with the pricing order.

-Outside of these five-yearly reviews, we provide interim commentaries on the port's compliance statements in order to provide guidance to the port, as well as identify issues of importance to other stakeholders.
-Our commentaries are not an assessment of the port’s compliance with the pricing order, nor do they provide findings on whether any non-compliance was significant and sustained.
+Our commentaries are not an assessment of the Port of Melbourne’s compliance with the pricing order, nor do they provide findings on whether any non-compliance was significant and sustained.

 Read more about our role in administering the Port of Melbourne pricing order.